 One of the most frequent questions we’ve been asked lately is how to create and deliver a free PDF file (lead magnet) in exchange for an email address.

-If your only tactic of collecting email addresses is through form on your website that says “Subscribe” underneath, you’re probably pretty disappointed with the results.
+If your only tactic of collecting email addresses is through a form on your website that says “Subscribe” underneath, you’re probably pretty disappointed with the results.